Frequently asked questions

 Please see our 'Definition of a war memorial' helpsheet for further information.

-Who can lay wreaths on a war memorial during a Remembrance service?
 How long should wreaths stay on war memorials after a Remembrance service?
+How can we secure wreaths so they do not blow away?